Sikorsky CH-53 Sea Stallion: Civil use

-During 2007, the first commercially owned CH-53D was being converted by the Californian company Heavy Lift Helicopters into a firefighting configuration, which was referred to by the firm as the Fire Stallion Having acquired a batch of six ex-military CH-53Ds, the company planned to make them available for hire by other operators; in addition to fire-fighting, construction work and general transport duties were envisioned for the fleet.
-While the fleet reportedly flew for a handful of years, they entered storage after only a short period of use due to component shortages.
+In 2007, the first commercially owned CH-53D was being converted by the Californian company Heavy Lift Helicopters into a firefighting configuration, which was referred to by the firm as the Fire Stallion.
+Having acquired a batch of six ex-military CH-53Ds, the company planned to make them available for hire by other operators.
+In addition to fire-fighting, construction work and general transport duties were envisioned for the fleet.
+While the fleet reportedly flew for a handful of years, they entered storage after a short period due to component shortages.